Musk’s Twitter Plan in 12 Slides (Spoiler: It’s Going Well)-breakinglatest.news-Breaking Latest News

 Among the salient points illustrated by the richest man in the world, there is also that relating to “active minutes per user” which reached – in the week preceding 15 November – an average of 8 billion per day, with a 30% increase over the same period in 2021.

-To the growing controversy regarding his work, especially after the cutting of thousands of Twitter employees and the rehabilitation of profiles suspended for breaking the rules of the social network (above all that of Trump), Musk responds with the growth of users and other elements that may interest and attract companies and investors, such as the mDAU – the value referring to monetizable daily active users – which has exceeded 250 million dollars and is up on last July, i.e. before the advent by Musk.
+At the growing controversy over his workespecially after the cutting of thousands of Twitter employees and the rehabilitation of suspended profiles for breaking the rules of the social network (above all that of Trump), Musk responds with the growth of users and other elements that can interest and attract companies and investors, such as the mDAU – the value referring to monetizable daily active users – which has exceeded 250 million dollars and which is growing compared to last July, i.e. before the advent of Musk.

 Twitter defines the mDAU as “monetizable daily active users who are logged in or otherwise authenticated and accessed Twitter on a given day through Twitter.com or Twitter applications capable of serving ads”.